MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/mobile-camera-image-permissions.md

 * Use native **image viewer control** to **preview multiple images** at one time.
 * Support **large image transfer** (from 1 MB to 50 MB) through the SDK bridge.
 * Support **advanced image capabilities** allow users to preview and edit images:
 * Scan documents, whiteboard, and business cards through the camera.

-> [!IMPORTANT]
+>**Important**</br>
 >
-> * The `selectMedia`, `getMedia`, and `viewImages` APIs can be invoked from multiple Teams surfaces, such as task modules, tabs, and personal apps.
-For more details, see [Entry points for Teams apps](../extensibility-points.md).
+* The `selectMedia`, `getMedia`, and `viewImages` APIs can be invoked from multiple Teams surfaces, such as task modules, tabs, and personal apps.
+For more details, see [Entry points for Teams apps](../extensibility-points.md).</br>
-> * `selectMedia` API has been extended to support microphone and audio properties.
+* `selectMedia` API has been extended to support microphone and audio properties.

 You must use the following set of APIs to enable your device's media capabilities: